Deutsche Bank opens door to new capital increase

 | FRANKFURT

-FRANKFURT Deutsche Bank (DBKGn.DE) could turn to shareholders for cash to strengthen its capital base in the face of rising regulatory demands after first-quarter profits fell by more than a third.
+FRANKFURT Deutsche Bank could turn to shareholders for cash to strengthen its capital base after first-quarter profits fell by more than a third.

 "We would not rule out any option," the company’s co-Chief Executive Anshu Jain said on a conference call on Tuesday with analysts following publication of first-quarter results.

-Tapping existing shareholders for cash represents a clear change in Deutsche's plans after it said in January it had not discussed raising equity since getting 3 billion euros ($4.15 billion) from shareholders last year.
+Tapping existing shareholders for cash represents a change in Deutsche's plans after it said in January it had not discussed raising equity since getting 3 billion euros (2.47 billion pounds) from shareholders last year.

-One of the bank's top 20 shareholders, who spoke on condition of anonymity, said the bank may need to raise as much as 10 billion euros in fresh equity.

-But he urged the bank to wait until later in the year before returning cap-in-hand to shareholders so that it could offer more transparency and quantify its exact capital requirements.
+"They clearly have said today that it is an option," Jon Peace analyst at Nomura in London said.
+Peace said investors expect a share issue worth 3 billion euros or more.

 "They’re still toward the lower end of their peer group in terms of regulatory capital," he said.

-Chief Financial Officer Stefan Krause said the bank preferred to retain earnings, sell non-essential assets and use other so-called organic measures to bolster capital first.
+Chief Financial Officer Stefan Krause said the priority would go to retaining earnings, selling non-essential assets and other so-called organic measures to bolster capital.
 But after that, the door was open to cutting banker bonuses and dividends and to raising fresh equity, he said.

 Krause said bank health checks by European regulators had made it difficult to quantify capital needs.

 The bank said it expected to face a hit of 1.5 to 2.0 billion euros due to new European Union regulations expected to come into force this year that impose prudent valuation rules on assets.
-That effect plus weaker results may complicate the bank's plans to raise capital through retained profit.
+That effect plus weaker results may complicate the bank’s plans to fortify its capital base through retained profit.

-In the first quarter, pretax profit at Deutsche's investment bank, its biggest division, fell by more than a fifth, dragged down by a 16 percent year-on-year fall in trading revenue from fixed income, currencies and commodities.
+Pretax profit at Deutsche's investment bank, it's biggest division, fell by more than a fifth, dragged down by a 16 percent year-on-year fall in trading revenue from fixed income, currencies and commodities.

-Revenue declines in trading, especially in bonds, have already hit investment banking results at Barclays (BARC.L), JPMorgan (JPM.N) and Citi (C.N).

 Deutsche's net profit in the first quarter fell by 34 percent to 1.1 billion euros as an industry-wide slump in bond trading revenue depressed results.